hydroflame521/StateFarmClient/README.md

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#credits-and-disclaimer)Credits and Disclaimer

--  hydroflame521, onlypuppy7, porcupane, and not_food. for development
+- Hydroflame521, onlypuppy7, porcupane, and not_food. for development
--  susdung for readme file.
+- susdung for README additions, such as the ban circumvention info.
 - Zertelius (3.1.1 and later): for inspiration of the project.
 - Zeraliuous (prior to 3.1.1): for angles, rendering and other hooks.
-Credit also for base code (removed prior to 3.1.1).
+Credit also for base code (removed in 3.1.1).

 ## Disclaimer:

-We are not responsible for your loss of friends or poor reputation if you use Statefarm client.
+We are not responsible for your loss of friends or poor reputation if you use StateFarm client.
 It certainly will make them upset so we would advise against it.
 If you use this in public lobbies, everyone will hate you, and you risk getting banned and having your stats reset.